 First Words Don’t Always Mean What You Think

-Studies show that the more parents talk to their babies, the faster their language skills develop.
+Research consistently shows that the more parents talk to their babies, the faster language develops.
 Even one-sided conversations matter.
+You don’t need to wait for baby to respond to make it count.

 Tiny Humans, Big Facts – Want Some More?

-Looking for gentle guidance and little-known tips to help you navigate pregnancy and the early days with your newborn?
-Tiny Humans, Big Facts is a growing collection of bitesize blog posts, packed with insight from the studio—covering everything from pregnancy pointers to baby-soothing techniques and behind-the-scenes secrets.
-Whether you’re expecting, just starting out, or simply curious, there’s always something helpful to discover.
+Tiny Humans, Big Facts is a growing collection of bitesize blog posts packed with fascinating insights about pregnancy, newborns, and early development.
+Whether you’re expecting, just starting out, or simply curious about the remarkable things babies do, there’s always something new to discover.

 Baby Photography